2022 USFL season: Location

 The city of Birmingham and the USFL announced that the city would host all eight teams.
-Regular-season games are played at Protective Stadium and Legion Field.
+The regular-season games would be played at Protective Stadium and Legion Field.

 The choice of Birmingham as the league's sole city led to substantial crowds for the Birmingham Stallions and to very small crowds for games involving only teams named after other cities and states.
 The opening-week matchup between the Tampa Bay Bandits and Pittsburgh Maulers, rescheduled to Monday night, was played in an almost entirely empty stadium.
 USA Today reported that during the Week 2 matchup between Pittsburgh and Philadelphia, crowd shots included more Fox broadcast staff members than fans.

 On February 16, 2022, the league announced that the 2022 playoffs would be held in Canton, Ohio, at Tom Benson Hall of Fame Stadium instead of Birmingham due to schedule conflicts with the 2022 World Games.
 Playoffs were held on June 25 and July 3.